Meet the team

 Qualifications / Training:

-•Integrative Psychotherapy – Metanoia Institute (accredited by Middlesex University)
+• MSc Integrative Psychotherapy – Metanoia Institute (accredited by Middlesex University)

-•Postgraduate Diploma in Dialectical Behaviour Therapy (DBT) – Bangor University / BIDBT
+• Postgraduate Diploma in Dialectical Behaviour Therapy (DBT) – Bangor University / BIDBT

-•BSc (Hons) Nursing: Mental Health
+• BSc (Hons) Nursing: Mental Health

 Emma is also a clinical supervisor having completed certification with British Isles DBT and Canterbury University